-In this guide, we’re going to discuss what markup languages are, how they work, and when you may use a markup language.
+In this guide, we’re going to discuss what markup languages are, how they work, and when you may use markup languages.
 We’ll also analyze three different markup languages and their use cases, so that you can gain a firm understanding of how markup works.

-A markup language is a language used by a computer to annotate a document.
-Markup languages are readable by humans, which means that they are usually written using standard words, instead of technical programming language terminology.
+Markup languages are languages used by a computer to annotate a document.
+These languages are readable by humans, which means that they are usually written using standard words, instead of technical programming language terminology.

 Markup languages define the style and structure of a document so that a computer knows how you want that document to appear.

 Markup does not have to be its own language.
 In the last two examples, markup is still being used, but not a markup language.
-What distinguishes markup and a markup language is that markup languages have a set of rules on how to use that language, and are usually interpreted by computers.
+What distinguishes markup and markup languages is that markup languages have a set of rules on how to use that language.
+And they are usually interpreted by computers.
 Markup, on the other hand, has no defined structure.